vimeo/VimeoUpload/README.md

                 if let error = error
                 {
                     // The upload ticket request failed

-                     return
                 }

-                guard let uploadTicket = uploadTicket else
+                else if let uploadTicket = uploadTicket else {
+                     // Use your url and uploadTicket to start your upload (see below) }
+                else
                 {
-                     // error and uploadTicket are mutually exclusive, so this should never happen
+                    assertionFailure("error and uploadTicket are mutually exclusive, this should never happen.")

-                    return
                 }

-               // Use the uploadTicket to initiate an upload, see documentation below

             })
         })